SYS-Labs/brand-kids/rollux/README.md

 To maintain a level of consistency for all Rollux core brand assets, please keep it simple.
 No drop shadows, rotations, manipulations, or effects.

-Use rolluxGreen (#DBEF88) or Inverted logo, and/or black wordmark (#000) to ensure visual contrasts on a light background.
-On a dark background, use either the rolluxGreen logomark alone, or the rolluxGreen logo with the wordmark in white (#FFF).
+On a light background, use rolluxGreen (#DBEF88) or Inverted logo and/or black wordmark (#000) to ensure visual contrasts.
+On a dark background, use either the rolluxGreen logomark alone or the rolluxGreen logo with the wordmark in white (#FFF).

 Although the wordmark logo is all-caps, the proper use of the name within a body of typed text is "Rollux".